Rodney Roloff, Jumbo Loan Specialist Written by Rodney Roloff

 Who Should Get a Jumbo Loan in California?

 A jumbo loan is right for you if you’re buying a California home priced above the conforming loan limit in your county.
-Jumbo loans are the most common financing option in California’s high-cost coastal markets — they’re not just for the ultra-wealthy.
+Jumbo loans are the most common financing option in California’s high-cost coastal markets, not just for the ultra-wealthy.

 High Earners